 Japan has a rich culture, delicious cruise and strong language.
 Although Japan is an up and coming tourist destination the locals still have a sense of pride when it comes to their culture.
 When travelling to Japan it’s best to do what the locals tell you, in order to fit in.
-Here are the top 10 tips on how to avoid looking like a tourist.
+Here are 10 Tips on how to avoid looking like a tourist in Japan.

 Getting your tux or evening dress out is not necessary as local don’t dress up that much but do like to look good and dress up more than most cultures.
 Many locals were long skirts or lack in the summer instead of shorts.
 Much of the clothing we may wear on a day to day basis, locals would wear for certain activities.
 Yoga pants are only worn if you are attending a yoga class.
 Make sure to bring someone dressier for the evening if you plan to eat in a nice restaurant.

 It’s very important to pay attention to the shoes you bring.
 In many restaurants, attractions and hotel rooms you will be asked to remove your shoes on entering.
 Although in many attractions and restaurants flip flops are a big NO-NO!
 You can save them for the beach or a midnight run to the cabin.
 Comfy loafers, canvas shoes, ballet flats or slip in trainers see the more practical option when travelling in the city.
 You will come across the fact many locals do not wear open-toe sandals, this is because they can not be worn with socks.
 Socks are a most in Japan, this is so your not bear footed when entering restaurants and attractions.

 Take a seat when eating